chenxiaolong/BCR/README.md

   * If vibration is enabled for BCR's notifications in Android's settings, BCR will perform the vibration.
 Android itself does not respect the vibration option when a phone call is active.

 Note that `INTERNET` is _not_ in the list.
 BCR does not and will never access the network.
 BCR will never communicate with other apps either, except if the user explicitly taps on the `Open` or `Share` buttons in the notification shown when a recording completes.
 In that scenario, the target app is granted access to that single recording only.

+## Call redirection

+BCR has limited support for call redirection apps, like Google Voice.
+Redirected calls can be recorded only if the call redirection service uses standard telephone calls behind the scenes (instead of VOIP).

+There are several limitations when recording redirected calls compared to regular calls:

+* The call must not be a conference call.
+Otherwise, the filename will only show the call redirection service's proxy phone number.
+* Auto-record rules will not work properly.
+Redirected calls will never match any rules for specified contacts and will only match the `All other calls` rule.
+* During the call, BCR's notification will only show the call redirection service's proxy phone number.
+* BCR must be granted the call logs permission.
+* The dialer app must put the original phone number into the system call log.
+The AOSP and Google dialer apps do, but other OEM dialer apps might not.

+These limitations exist because when a call is redirected, only the dialer app itself is aware of the original phone number.
+The Android telephony system is not aware of it.
+BCR can only find the original phone number by searching the system call log when the dialer adds the entry at the end of the call.

 ## Filename template